-The RCN is currently involved in the following fertility related projects.
+The Forum are currently involved in the following projects:

-New project - Fertility Preservation - what nurses need to know
+Fertility Preservation Workshops - what nurses need to know

 The Fertility Nursing Forum led a project in 2016-17 which resulted in the publication in 2017 of the RCN Clinical Professional Resource on Fertility Preservation.
-Feedback from presentations at conferences confirm that fertility and non-fertility nurses would welcome more training about how to present the options available for fertility preservation for adults, young people and children with medical conditions which are likely to impair their fertility and how to raise sensitive questions with patients.
-A number of regional workshops were organised, and delivered jointly between the RCN Fertility Nursing Forum and the British Fertility Counselling Association (BICA) throughout 2019, with the aim of raising awareness of the options and help them develop the knowledge and skills to enable them to discuss fertility preservation with patients.
+Feedback from presentations at conferences confirmed that fertility and non-fertility nurses would welcome more training about how to present the options available for fertility preservation for adults, young people and children with medical conditions which are likely to impair their fertility and how to raise sensitive questions with patients.
+A number of regional workshops were organised, and delivered jointly between the RCN Fertility Nursing Forum and the British Fertility Counselling Association (BICA) throughout 2019, with the aim of raising awareness of the options and supporting development of knowledge and skills to facilitate nurses in discussions about fertility preservation with patients.
 The workshops are currently being evaluated and plans for further activity are underway.
 Watch this space!